 There should be certified additional knowledge gained and/or advancement of practical skills specific to the practitioner’s therapy, or additional learning in other associated areas, which could be seen to enhance the practitioner’s ability and knowledge, in both self development and professional expertise.

 It is necessary that the minimum 6 hours per annum be earned by formal shared learning.
 The majority of practitioners work as self-employed and therefore do not have the opportunity of shared information and gaining new ideas from others.
-The College of Healing see this as an important element of personal and professional development.
+The College sees this as an important element of personal and professional development.

 The practitioner will be responsible for providing the evidence required in a way which is simple to assess.
 No recognition will be given where an area of work fails to provide such proof.
 This could be achieved by completing a record which answers the following questions: